 Placing a loved one in an assisted care facility or nursing home can be a difficult decision.
 Frequent news reports of elder abuse and neglect can create doubt about the quality of care these facilities provide.

 If a parent or family member is living in a nursing home, and you suspect they were abused or neglected, a Henrico County nursing home abuse lawyer may be able to help.
-Skilled injury attorneys can investigate the abuse, identify the at-fault parties, and seek justice on the victim’s behalf.
+Skilled personal injury attorneys can investigate the abuse, identify the at-fault parties, and seek justice on the victim’s behalf.

 Any family member that spends time in a nursing home is a potential abuse victim.
 Care providers, staff, and other residents all have the potential to contribute to nursing home abuse.
 Some potential signs of abuse include:

 If you believe your loved one is being harmed in a nursing home, a Henrico County nursing home abuse lawyer can help ascertain the level of abuse and the validity of potential claims for damages.